 Alcohol counterfeiting is becoming very pervasive, fuelled by the sudden explosion of ecommerce sites over the past decade or so.
 Counterfeiters have taken note of the profits to be had by taking real drinks bottles and filling them with either their cheaply-made, dangerous swill, or with lower-quality alcohol and passing them off as authentic products to unsuspecting consumers.
-Ecommerce provide the perfect channels for this enterprise, not only as a source of customers, but also for the acquisition of the packaging itself.
+Ecommerce provides the perfect channels for this enterprise, not only as a source of customers but also for the acquisition of the packaging itself.

 It is estimated that a third of all alcohol production worldwide is illicit, and that number rises to a half in places such as Africa and China.
 This means billions of people worldwide are put at massive risk of health complications whenever they choose to take a drink.
 This mostly concerns the production of moonshine, meaning home-brewed alcohol which is never sold as an authentic product.
 However, the incredible volume of fake alcohol being produced worldwide surely offers counterfeiters a near-unending supply of drink.

 Criminal gangs are known to target festivals to flog their fake spirits to young people, who may be trying to save some money on their summer outings while enjoying drinks from brands they know and trust.
 Individuals with experience in working with certain shady bars may have encountered “pouring over”, the practice of giving customers a drink poured from the bottle of a high-quality brand, but which contains inferior or illicit alcohol inside.